onomatopoetica/note-taker/README.md

 ```
 #### Usage
 ```
-The project is a command line application using Inquirer npm which dynamically generates an HTML file from user's input.
+The application is for writing, saving, and deleting notes.
+It uses an Express.js backend and saves and retrieves note data from a JSON file.
 See demo video above for more information on how it works.
 ```
 #### Tests
 ```
 Enter command 'npm install --save express uniqid' after cloning the repo to install `Express.js` and `uniqid npm`.
 The application will be invoked by using nodemon or entering the following in the command line: 'node server.js'.
 You will see `App listening on PORT 3000` in the console.
 You can then view the app on `http://localhost:3000/`.
 ```
 #### Contribution Guidelines
 ```